 Azure VMware Solution storage concepts

 Azure VMware Solution private clouds provide native, cluster-wide storage with VMware vSAN.
-All local storage from each host in a cluster is used in a vSAN datastore, and data-at-rest encryption is available and enabled by default.
+Local storage from each host in a cluster is used in a vSAN datastore, and data-at-rest encryption is available and enabled by default.
 You can use Azure Storage resources to extend storage capabilities of your private clouds.

 Local storage in cluster hosts is used in cluster-wide vSAN datastore.
-All datastores are created as part of a private cloud deployment and are available for use immediately.
-The cloudadmin user and all users in the CloudAdmin group can manage datastores with these vSAN privileges:
+All datastores are created as part of private cloud deployment and are available for use immediately.
+The cloudadmin user and all users assigned to the CloudAdmin role can manage datastores with these vSAN privileges:

-vSAN datastores use data-at-rest encryption by default.
+vSAN datastores use data-at-rest encryption by default using keys stored in Azure Key Vault.
 The encryption solution is KMS-based and supports vCenter operations for key management.
-Keys are stored encrypted, wrapped by an HSM-based Azure Key Vault master key.
-When a host is removed from a cluster for any reason, data on SSDs is invalidated immediately.
+When a host is removed from a cluster, data on SSDs is invalidated immediately.

 Azure storage integration

-You can use Azure storage services on workloads running in your private cloud.
+You can use Azure storage services in workloads running in your private cloud.
 The Azure storage services include Storage Accounts, Table Storage, and Blob Storage.
 The connection of workloads to Azure storage services doesn't traverse the internet.
-This connectivity provides additional security and enables you to use SLA-based Azure storage services in your private cloud workloads.
+This connectivity provides more security and enables you to use SLA-based Azure storage services in your private cloud workloads.